Daffodil Cake

 Karlynn’s Recipe Notes

-• Skill Level: This cake is easy to make and delicious!
+• Skill Level: This recipe is easy to make and incredibly delicious – you’ll wonder why you didn’t try it sooner!

-• Tools For This Recipe: You will need a 10×4 inch angel food cake pan, a hand mixer for beating the egg whites into a fluffy meringue, mixing bowls, and a spatula to make this recipe!
+• Tools For This Recipe: You will need a 10×4-inch tube pan or angel food cake pan, a hand mixer, three mixing bowls (small, medium, and large), a spatula, and a funnel or cooling rack.

 A slice of lemon cake with glaze is being lifted from the whole cake.
 The cake is fluffy with a pale yellow color.
 In the background, there are fresh lemons, a glass of milk, and a milk bottle on a white countertop.